 Located just north of the high school.
 Approximately ten acres of elementary school land are available for outdoor recreation use.
 Facilities on the ten acres include:

-- (2) sets of New Playground Equipment installed in 1996
+- (2) sets of Playground Equipment

 - (4) Tennis Courts with lights

 The elementary school also contains a gym which is used by the City recreation department for many activities.